 - 2. Record the size (in units of divisions on the display) for: the peak-to-peak voltage $(V{pp})$ , the amplitude or peak voltage $(V_p)$ , and the period (T) of the wave.
 Convert these to physical units (volts, seconds) using the scale factors.
 Calculate the frequency from the period and compare to the set value.
 Calculate the rms voltage from the peak voltage and compare to the DMM value.
 Hit the MEASURE menu and arrange the simultaneous display of Freq, Period, Pk-Pk voltage, Cyc RMS voltage, and Max voltage.
 Compare these values to those you calculated from divisions. - 3.
 Run the function generator frequency up to and beyond the limiting value determined in previous section, #3.
-Notice that the scope (correctly) shows a constant amplitude even as the voltmeter (incorrectly) shows a changed voltage at high frequency. - 4.
-Return the frequency to 1 kHz.
-Vary the function produced by the function generator: try triangle and square waves.
+Notice that the scope (correctly) shows a constant amplitude even as the voltmeter (incorrectly) shows a changed voltage at high frequency.

+- 4. Set the frequency to 100 Hz.
+Vary the function produced by the function generator: try sine, triangle and square waves.
 For each wave, record the scope-reported peak-to-peak and rms voltages.
 Also record the rms voltage reported by the DMM.
-For a square wave: $V{rms} = V{pp}/2$ ; for a triangle wave: $V{rms} = V{pp}/2\sqrt{3}$ .
+Theoretically for a square wave: $V{rms} = V{pp}/2$ ; for a triangle wave: $V{rms} = V{pp}/2\sqrt{3}$ ; for a sine wave: $V{rms} = V{pp}/2\sqrt{2}$ .
 Compare these calculated rms voltages to those directly reported by the scope and DMM.
-Which device appears to be a "true rms" meter?
-Explain.

-5. In the MEASURE menu change the measurement of Period to Mean (voltage).
+Which device appears to most accurately report $V{rms}$ for different wave shapes, i.e., is a "true rms" meter?
+Explain. - 5.
+Confirm that -as usual- the channel is set: Coupling▶DC.
+In the MEASURE menu change the measurement of Period to Mean (voltage).
 Find the DC OFFSET knob on the function generator.
 Monitor the scope display and produce a ~1 V amplitude sine wave with a ~1 V dc offset.
 Sketch the resulting scope trace.
 Record the DMM ac voltmeter reading; record the scope Cyc RMS voltage.
 Switch the DMM to dc volts and record the dc voltage the reading; record the scope Mean voltage.

-Switch the scope's input to Coupling►AC, and repeat the above sketches and measurements.
+Switch the scope's input channel to Coupling►AC, and repeat the above sketches and measurements.